Click2Cloud/fog-telefonica/docs/planning.md

 	"roles"=>
 	  [
 	  {
-	    "description"=>"OpenStack hypervisor node.
+	    "description"=>"Telefonica hypervisor node.
 Can be wrapped in a ResourceGroup for scaling.\n", "name"=>"compute",
 	    "uuid"=>"b7b1583c-5c80-481f-a25b-708ed4a39734",
 	    "version"=>1